exercism/yamlscript/docs/INSTALLATION.md

 That's it!

-The first time you run `make test` it will try to install the specific version of the `ys` interpreter that is required for the exercise under the `../.yamlscript/` directory.
+The first time you run `make test` it will try to install the specific version of the `ys` interpreter that is required for the exercise in the `/path/to/exercism/yamlscript/.local/` directory.

 If you've already installed that version of `ys` somewhere in your `PATH`, then it will silently copy the `ys` interpreter to the correct place.